Duty Station: Sarajevo, Bosnia and Herzegovina

 - Strategic thinking and vision: works strategically to realize the Organization’s goals and communicates a clear strategic direction.

 Interested candidates are invited to submit their application (IOM PHF – Personal History Form and motivation letter) electronically by email to: email@example.com.
 Please be advised that only attached PHF will be taken into consideration and processed.

 Internal candidates are to apply by sending Internal Application Form in attachment.

 Please note that only the attached IOM PHF will be considered.

 ONLY SHORTLISTED CANDIDATES WILL BE CONTACTED

 Applications must be received by 06 July 2022.
 Posting period: 22 June 2022 – 06 July 2022

 As part of the mandatory medical entry on duty clearance, candidates will be requested to provide evidence of full vaccination against COVID-19.

 Appointment will be subject to certification that the candidate is medically fit for appointment, accreditation, any residency or visa requirements, and security clearances.

 Vacancy is open to candidates residing in the country of the duty station or from a location in a neighboring country which is within commuting distance of the duty station.
 Candidates applying from another location outside commuting distance will be considered locally recruited and will not be eligible for allowances or benefits available to eligible internationally-recruited staff.
-In all cases, a prerequisite for taking up the position is legal residency in the country of the duty station, or in the neighboring country located within commuting and outside commuting distance, and work permit, as applicable.
+In all cases, a prerequisite of taking up position as a staff member in the GS category is right of residence and right to work in the country of the duty station at the time of application.